 - i.
 The areas where improvement is required. - ii.
-The level of improvement required / or the required standard that must be achieved and the relevant review date. - iii.
-The measures that will be made available to ensure that the employees can reach this level.
+The level of improvement required, the required standard that must be achieved and the relevant review date. - iii.
+The measures that will be made available to ensure that the team member can reach this level.

 iv.
-That a Written Warning has been issued and the consequences if performance does not reach a satisfactory level.
+That a Written Warning has been issued and the consequences if performance does not improve to reach a satisfactory level.

-The employee will have the right to appeal against any formal warning issued.
+The team member will have the right to appeal against any formal warning issued.
 This should be done within 5 working days of receipt of letter.
-Any appeal should be to the Corporate Services Manager.
+Any appeal should be to the Director of Corporate Services.